nfroidure/whook/packages/whook-example/ARCHITECTURE.md

 Whook is all about APIs.

-The API service defined here is where you put your handlers altogether to build the final API.
+The API service defined here is where you put your routes altogether to build the final API.

 [See in context](./src/services/API.ts#L30-L35)